 The Controversy of Cast Iron

 Now, there are a lot of different opinions about cast iron.
-However, the main thing to take away is that most materials are safe if used responsibly, as you could see by some of the cautions mentioned above, and cast iron is no different.
+However, the main thing to take away is that most materials are safe if used responsibly.

 A lot of people love using cast iron cookware.
 Although it might take a while to heat up, it does conduct heat rather evenly and holds its heat well.
 Cast iron is an awesome choice when deep-frying or even slow-cooking.